Step 4: Full View

 Should the marketing director deploy an expeditious low-cost corrective mechanism, such as an errata sheet, to remedy the known discipline misrepresentation, or treat the correction as a routine administrative matter to be addressed in the next scheduled reprint cycle?

-Issue Errata Sheet to All Recipients Immediately Board's choice Distribute an errata sheet or corrective cover letter to all known recipients of the promotional literature within a short period, clearly identifying the discipline error and stating Engineer A's correct mechanical engineering classification, without waiting for the next scheduled reprint cycle.
+O1 Distribute an errata sheet or corrective cover letter to all known recipients of the promotional literature within a short period, clearly identifying the discipline error and stating Engineer A's correct mechanical engineering classification, without waiting for the next scheduled reprint cycle.
+Board's choice

 The Expeditious Marketing Material Error Correction Upon Actual Knowledge Obligation requires a licensed PE with authority over promotional materials to take expeditious corrective action within a reasonable period after receiving actual notice of an inaccuracy, using low-cost mechanisms such as errata sheets or cover letters.
 The Promised Correction Follow-Through Obligation independently requires the marketing director to honor the explicit commitment made to Engineer A. The Marketing Director PE Expeditious Correction Dual-Duty Constraint establishes that the PE credential activates heightened ethical responsibility, the duty runs not merely to the firm but to the profession and the public.
 The Negligent Oversight Non-Excuse for Prolonged Inaction After Actual Knowledge principle confirms that the negligent-origin defense is temporally extinguished once actual knowledge is acquired.